xifox/newslider/Readme.md

     html node which will be called from now as viewport; another node inside called wrapper and you will put as many html nodes as slides you want to have into the wrapper html node.
 Here you have an example:
-    You may use this slider as just a slider, or you can use it as a carousel.
-    All you need to do is define a wider viewport (div class="my-slider")in the exampe.
-    You can define different width, in each slide, just as set in the example.

     ```bash
     <div class="my-slider">